-The agreement needs to deal with the possibility of negotiations coming to an end, in which case all confidential information will be returned or destroyed.
+The agreement needs to deal with the possibility of negotiations coming to an end, in which case all confidential information should be returned or destroyed.

-The NDA then needs to ensure that the recipient does not in future make use of any knowledge it has acquired so as to do a deal with the disclosing party and partners or contacts whose names were disclosed during the discussions.
+The NDA then needs to ensure that the recipient does not in future make use of any knowledge it has acquired so as to do a deal with the disclosing party and/or with contacts whose names were disclosed during the discussions.

 Any information that is already in the public domain or already known to one of the parties will usually be excluded from the operation of the nondisclosure agreement.

 The possibility of a breach of the agreement will usually be dealt with an appropriate and legal clauses incorporated.